cestmarcel/uoft-password-generator/README.md

 ### 4. External APIs, Libraries, and Frameworks

 No external APIs, Libraries, and Framworks have been used to develop this application.
-UofT provided a basic html file, a css file containing styling as well as a barebone Javascript file to work into.
+UofT provided a basic html file, a css file containing styling as well as a basic Javascript file to work into.